 When it comes to local mission our For the City team is more and more convinced that Christians don't want to serve the marginalized because they don't care about them.
 Let’s demonstrate the point, if a pastor were to ask their church members, “do you care about the marginalized?”
 Most congregants will say, “yes,” and believe their answer is honest at least on a philosophical or ideological level.
 However, if that pastor were to ask a follow up question, “Can you share a few ways you are caring for the marginalized?”
 In all likelihood congregants will respond with a wide-eyed blank stare, or stutter through a non-answer as they anxiously look around.
 To be fair, the lack of care and empathy for the marginalized is a multifaceted issue.
 There are multiple factors contributing to Christians not wanting to care for the marginalized.
 Here are three:

 1. Christians Lack Proximity to the Marginalized: Our society has made it easier than ever to live our entire lives without actually seeing or having to engage with the marginalized.
 As a result, most people can't imagine or empathize in any way with the experiences of the marginalized.
-Because of distance and a lack of proximity, it is almost impossible to care and empathize with the marginalized.
+Because of distance and a lack of proximity, it is almost impossible to care and empathize with marginalized groups.

 2. Christians Lack Clear Understanding of the Problems that Lead to Marginalization: Because of our lack of proximity to the marginalized the only narratives Christians often hear about these people groups are negative stereotypes or misinformation from cable news pundits.

 3. Christians Don’t Know How to Help Without Hurting: Another reason Christians often don’t want to care for the marginalized is because moving toward the hurting is daunting.
-The complexities that come with engaging the marginalized is a massive web of tangles that is often overwhelming to the point of paralysis.
+The complexities that come with engaging marginalized communities is a massive web of tangles that is often overwhelming to the point of paralysis.

 The Goal of the Local Missions Leader

 Most often churches put the weight of understanding the marginalized, knowing how to untangle the webs of complexities, and creating clear pathways to engagement on the shoulders of the local mission pastor.
-Of course that’s along with running the youth group, leading small groups, or mobilizing Christians to international missions.
+Of course, that’s along with running the youth group, leading small groups, or mobilizing Christians to international missions.

 I get to serve as Executive Director of For the City.
 I wear a lot of hats around here, and my favorite is cultivating the skillset of each team member to create the things you need to meet the unique needs of your city.
 My wife Becca and I live with our three kids in East Austin, and I am passionate about helping the church engage in the margins of their cities.